elunna/nerfhack-changelog/README.md

 #### Pets are limited by charisma
 * Your maximum number of pets is normally (CHA / 4), but (CHA / 8) on the Astral Plane.
 If you get more pets than that, they will be untamed starting with the weakest first (Evil)

+* Ported from EvilHack with modifications
+* The number of pets you can have on a level is now capped at Charisma divided by 4.
+* For example, if your charisma is only 7, you can keep 1 pet, at 8 charisma you can keep 2 pets.
+* However, if you exceed this limit, your weakest pets (based on level) will be the first to become untamed, with ties resolved randomly.
+* Untamed pets that were previously mistreated, such as resurrected ones, may even turn hostile.
+* Your steed, while counting toward your pet limit, will never become untamed.
+* Summoned spell beings do not count toward the total pet limit.
+* On the Astral Plane, the requirement is doubled - so your maximum pets is determined as (CHA / 8).
+* Since the minimum CHA possible is 3, you may not be able to have a pet if your charisma is too low.

 **Misc pet changes:**
 * Steeds are more aggressive - if your steed has a tameness level of 15 or more, it will actively attack monsters instead of merely reacting to being attacked (Evil)